-Septe September 30, 2013 ember 31, 2012 Taxable property loans receivable \$ 15,245,140 \$ 20,328,927 Less: Loan loss reserves (10,864,148) (18,134,902) Deferred financing costs - net 2,735,065 2,764,734 Fair value of derivative contracts 867,643 378,729 Taxable bonds at fair market value 4,139,878 1,524,873 Other assets 1,229,857 1,353,934 Total Other assets \$ 13,353,435 \$ 8,216,295
+S September 30, 2013 December 31, 2012 Taxable property loans receivable \$ 15,245,140 \$ 20,328,927 Less: Loan loss reserves (10,864,148) (18,134,902) Deferred financing costs - net 2,735,065 2,764,734 Fair value of derivative contracts 867,643 378,729 Taxable bonds at fair market value 4,139,878 1,524,873 Other assets 1,229,857 1,353,934 Total Other assets \$ 13,353,435 \$ 8,216,295

 In addition to the tax-exempt mortgage revenue bonds held by the Company, taxable property loans have been made to the owners of the properties which secure the tax-exempt mortgage revenue bonds and are reported as taxable property loans receivable in Other assets, net of loan loss reserves.
 The Company periodically, or as changes in circumstances or operations dictate, evaluates such taxable property loans receivable for impairment.
 The value of the underlying property assets is ultimately the most relevant measure of value to support the taxable property loan values.
 The Company utilizes a discounted cash flow model in estimating a property fair value.
 Discounted cash flow models containing varying assumptions are considered.
 The various models may assume multiple revenue and expense scenarios, various capitalization rates and multiple discount rates.
-Other information, such as independent appraisals, may be considered in estimating a property fair value.
-If the estimated fair value of the property after deducting the amortized cost basis of any senior tax-exempt mortgage revenue bond exceeds the principal balance of the taxable property loan then no potential loss is indicated and no loan loss reserve for taxable property loans is needed.
-In estimating the property valuation, the most significant assumptions utilized in the discounted cash flow model remained the same as discussed in the Form 10-K and include revenue and expense projections and capitalization rates.
+Other information, such as independent appraisals, may be considered in estimating a property loan then no potential loss is indicated and no loan loss reserve for taxable property loans is needed.
+In estimating the property valuation, the most significant assumptions utilized in the discounted cash flow model revenue and expense as discussed in the Form 10-K and include revenue and expense projections and capitalization rates.